zigzter/break-check/PLANNING.md

 - Possibly support [NPM API](https://registry.npmjs.org) fallback if GitHub doesn't show changes
 - Look into populating list of installed packages in app itself, and allow include/exclude within the app
 - Figure out best way to present data
+- Support JSON output?
+Would allow user to pipe output to something like `jq`